by Michael Decipha Ponthieux

 For example: MPON_191014a.bin. ----> M for Michael PON for Ponthieux, _YYMMDD and the revision for that day a,b,c,d,e,f,etc...

 When receiving your tune verify it is for you.
 If the tune is not for you then DO NOT LOAD IT.

 Once you have your tune loaded and turn the key on you will hear the fuel pump prime and shut off.

 IF THE FUEL PUMP DOES NOT SHUT OFF THEN THE TUNE IS CORRUPT, DO NOT TRY TO START THE ENGINE.

-Then set the base fuel pressure to either what we talked about or 55psi (if you have less than 60lb injectors).
+Then set the base fuel pressure to either what we discussed (typically 55psi if you have less than 60lb injectors).